orangebeard-io/robotframework-example-project/README.md

 }
 ```

-It's good practice to omit the token from the json file and get it from env:
+__It's good practice__ to omit the token from the json file and get it from your env:

 Windows cmd:
 ```